-SUMMARY SUSPENSION OF MEDICAL PRIVILEGES
+SUMMARY SUSPENSION

 Summary Suspension Notice

-If you have just received a summary suspension of your hospital privileges, you are in the middle of a medical emergency for your career.
 Under California law (Business & Professions Code §809.5), hospitals can immediately suspend or restrict a physician’s clinical privileges when they believe there is an “imminent danger” to patient safety.
 This action often triggers an 805 report to the Medical Board of California and the National Practitioner Data Bank within days, and the clock is ticking fast.
 You typically have only a very short window (often just days) to demand a hearing and mount a defense before permanent damage is done to your reputation, credentials, and ability to practice.
+Delay is NOT your friend.

-Contact a Summary Suspension Defense Attorney - (925) 291-5388
+Call a Suspension Defense Attorney Now - (925) 291-5388

 Get Immediate Legal Help